-In addition to the state's local and regional transportation providers, California has three state-supported intercity passenger rail corridors as shown in Table 3 and each is operated by its own joint powers authority.
-These corridors span 887 miles, not including the bus feeder system, serving both the major and rural population centers of California.
-All three rail corridors are supported by a network of Amtrak thruway bus routes.
-Each of these routes serve regular commuter passengers, particularly the Capitol Corridor and Pacific Surfliner.
+In addition to the state's local and regional public transportation providers, California has three state-supported intercity passenger rail corridors as shown in Table 4 each operated by its own joint powers authority.
+These corridors span 887 miles, connecting the state's major urban regions and serving rural communities.
+Each of these routes serve regular commuter passengers, particularly the Capitol Corridor and the Pacific Surfliner, providing benefits for both regional and interregional mobility in congested corridors.